eclipse-cyclonedds/cyclonedds-cxx/docs/manual/howtos/waitset.rst

 	dds::core::cond::StatusCondition tsc(topic);
 	tsc.enabled_statuses(dds::core::status::StatusMask::liveliness_lost());

-So as an example, the following code will attempt to wait a specified amount of time for readers and writers to see their counterparts, allowing two-way communication to occur:
+The following code attempts to wait a specified amount of time for readers and writers to see their counterparts, allowing two-way communication to occur:

 .. code:: C++